-Gard Re has a simple capital structure consisting of Tier 1 capital through equity capital, which is fully paid in and available.
-The company has no Tier 2 or Tier 3 capital.
+Gard M&E has a simple capital structure consisting of Tier 1 capital through equity capital, which is fully paid in and available, Tier 2 capital consisting of excess of encumbered assets less capital requirement applicable to the encumbered assets, and no Tier 3 capital.
+100 per cent of all available capital is assigned to the highest quality level (Tier 1).
 Capital management is described in section E.